Vizzuality/community-pairs/README.md

 This is an app to inform the Vizzuality frontend team of the pair programming pairs for each week and also give them some hints on shared interests based on the [skills initiative](https://github.com/Vizzuality/vizzuality-skills).

 Right now, until we create some cron job, the update each week is manual so we have to update the EXISTING_PAIRS constant on the pages/index.js.

 Just add the ones correspoding to the week before so the calculation can be done correctly.
+Remember to remove of the array the developers that are not available that week.

 The app accepts trios when the developer number is not even.

 ## Getting Started